XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 **Linux** In the "arg.txt" input the following things:
 ```
 	Solution=sol.cpp //The solution code file.MUST BE C++ FILE.
 Put it in the same folder
-    Checker=checker.cpp //The checker executable file.MUST BE C++ FILE Please use testlib
+    Checker=checker.cpp //The checker code file.MUST BE C++ FILE.
+Please use testlib
     Name=A+b Problem //The problem name for displaying
     TL=1000 //Time Limit in ms
     ML=1000 //Memory Limit in kb
     Tag=math,implementation //Tags.
 Write it as you like
     Statement=statement.jsp //Statement file position
 ```
-Place/Link a "testlib.h" if you needed
+A "testlib.h" is included in the hhsoj/runtime.
+If you want to update the file, just change it. **But please don't change its name**

 **Both** Please don't place trailing/leading spaces/tabs.